shazy89/sinatra-ruby-red/README.md

 Sinatra Ruby Red

-Through the Ruby Red  website, both companies and  customers have the opportunity to buy, sell and exchange items and services on a scope they have never experienced before.
+Through the Ruby Red  app, both companies and  customers have the opportunity to buy, sell and exchange items and services on a scope they have never experienced before.
 The objective of Ruby Red is to continuously enhance the user experience of online advertisement.